guys-in-the-cloud/Docker-101/README.md

 ## Repository Contents

 1. Journy to Containerization, it's important concepts & in-depth overview, how exactly it works behind the scene.
+2. Day wise planned study structure.
-2. Hands on labs & visulization for better understanding of the concepts
+3. Hands on labs & visulization for better understanding of the concepts
-3. Video playlist
+4. Video playlist

 ## Keep Learning, Keep Growing......
 See you in the Cloud :cloud: :cloud: